Understanding The Different Learning Styles Of Children- An Overview

 ✔ Good organizer

-✔ Typically has a strong sense of colour
+✔ Typically has a strong sense of color

 A visual learner, therefore, benefits from: